 - SOCI 375: Independent Study (1-6)

-Examples of other courses for approval on a case-by-case basis
+Examples of other courses approved on a case-by-case basis

 Students can petition to have courses count towards the minor even if they are not on the above list as long as 75% of the content of the course is focused on children and adolescents.
 Examples of courses that meet this requirement are provided below; these have been previously approved, but are not offered regularly.
 An Academic Advisement Form MUST be completed in order for these courses to be counted.

 - FSSY 185R: Oh, The Places You Will Go!
 Representations of Space in Children’s Picture Books (4)